Before You Buy Your Next Property

 While you may not be able to “enter HOUSE10 at checkout for 10% off!” it’s definitely worth finding out what financial concessions might be available to you as a buyer.

 Perhaps you qualify for the First Home Owner Grant?
-In NSW, the government has abolished stamp duty on new and existing homes valued up to $650,000; and from July 2019 NSW stamp duty thresholds will be nominally reduced.
-Work out your stamp duty payments and any concessions using a calculator.
+In NSW, the government has abolished stamp duty on new and existing homes valued up to $650,000 for first home buyers.
+Plus in January 2020, we’ll see the introduction of the First Home Loan Deposit Scheme.

 - Location, Location, Location

 Whether you’re searching for your home or an investment property, you always want to buy in the best location you can afford.
 Think about the right location for both your current needs as well as your future goals.
 Eg. Proximity to work; public transport; parks; schools and other amenities.
-And if you’re seeking an investment property, don’t forget to factor in rental demand in your chosen suburb.
+And if you’re seeking an investment property, don’t forget to factor in rental demand/school zoning/etc. in your chosen area.

 - Make or Break List